-After swim and exercise you'll need a hearty lunch.
+After swim and exercise, you'll need a hearty lunch.
 With good weather sit outside and make your own selection of Tuscan cold cuts, Pecorino cheese and vegetables at Bottega di Cacio.
-Next door, Osteria Leone has changed hand a few times during the last decade, so it's hard to say how good the food will be, but it's worth a try for the lovely ambiance.
+Next door, Osteria Leone has changed hand a few times during the last decade, so it's hard to say how good the food will be, but it's worth a try for the lovely ambience.

 For a digestive walk do a bit of shopping around the square/pool and buy a couple of books at Librorcia (anybody courageous enough to open a bookshop in the 21st century deserves full support).
 A bit further on Toscana Lovers offers a great selection of Tuscan linens and tableware.
 The shop also stocks Across the Big Blue Sea, my book about a refugee home in Tuscany.
 It's a fast-paced read and entertaining travel companion if you'd like to know what happens behind closed doors in Montalcino, Pienza and other lesser known locations of southern Tuscany.

-If you're in town in the evening check out bar Il Barrino.
+If you're in Bagno Vignoni in the evening check out bar Il Barrino.
 During high season the bar often hosts jazz concerts.
 They know how to prepare a good cocktail and have a nice selection of teas.

 WHERE TO STAY

 Close to Bagno Vignoni, hotel Adler Terme is the fanciest sleepover in the area.
-Personally I'm not mad about the architecture and interior decoration of the five star spa resort and style wise prefer the less expensive options right in town (the same counts for hotel Adler's day spa service compared to the much less costly entrance to the pool of Val di Sole mentioned above).
+Personally, I'm not mad about the architecture and interior decoration of the five-star spa resort and style wise prefer the less expensive options right in town (the same counts for hotel Adler's day spa service compared to the less costly entrance to the pool of Val di Sole mentioned above).

 WHAT TO SEE IN THE AREA